ericwa/ericw-tools/docs/qbsp.rst

    "-wrbrushes" combined with "-noclip" argument.
 This is NOT backwards compatible.

+.. option:: -bmodelcontents

+   Allow bmodels to have contents other than "solid" in Q1 based games, e.g. water in a func_door.
+This is supported in FTEQW; in winquake, the bmodel will have no collision.

+   Q2 supports this feature natively and this option has no effect.

 .. option:: -notex

    Write only placeholder textures, to depend upon replacements.
 This